DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   syslog_use_mongodb: False       # Enabling this will send the logs to the MongoDB replica set, which can be
                                   # used as a central logging service.
 The document format sent to Mongo is
                                   # compatible with Adiscon LogAnalyzer.
+  syslog_remote_syslog:           # If a domain name or IP address is given, send logs to a remote syslog.

 Ceph
 ----